Pool Noodle Ottoman DIY

 Finished pool noodle pouf (ottoman) shown with books on top and in a room setting.

-2. Make sure the grain of the fur on the sides goes downward, toward the floor.
+2. Pay attention to the fur direction—the grain on the sides should run downward toward the floor.

-Here’s a photo of the bottom of my ottoman.
-I had planned to use canvas fabric to cover the bottom but in the end I found that I really didn’t need to.
-The fabric was stretchy and fit much like a slipcover and naturally tucked under the bottom of the pouf.
+I had planned to use canvas fabric to cover the bottom, but in the end, I found that I really didn’t need to.
+The fabric was stretchy and fit much like a slipcover, naturally tucking under the bottom of the pouf.

 Bottom of my pool noodle ottoman shown.
 It is uncovered so you can see the pool noodles and the faux fur sides tuck under much like a slip cover.